openid/eKYC-IDA/openid-connect-4-identity-assurance.md

   * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
 The OP MUST ensure that this is present when `evidence_ref` element is used.
 The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

 `verifier`: OPTIONAL.
 JSON object denoting the legal entity that performed the identity verification.
 This object SHOULD be included if the OP did not perform the identity verification itself.
-This object is retained for backward compatibility, implementers are recommended to use `check_details` & `organization` instead.
+This object is retained for backward compatibility, implementers are RECOMMENDED to use `check_details` & `organization` instead.
 This object consists of the following properties:

 * `organization`: REQUIRED.
 String denoting the organization which performed the verification on behalf of the OP.
 * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
 The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.